 - Do I need tests to confirm the cause of my symptoms?
 Do these tests require any special preparation?

-- If I control my blood sugar, will these symptoms go away?
+- If I control my blood sugar, will these symptoms improve or go away?

 - Are there treatments available, and which do you recommend?

 - What types of side effects can I expect from treatment?

 - I have other health conditions.
 How can I best manage them together?

 - Are there brochures or other printed material I can take with me?
 What websites do you recommend?